adriandgr/onzo.ca/recast.md

 ## Subscribe to *Recast*

-**Recast** is the newsletter for adriandiaz.ca.
+**Recast** is the newsletter for onzo.ca.
 The main edition is sent out every year during the month of October, containing all of the major projects done throughout the previous year.
 If you'd like, you may also sign up to receive minor updates sent out as frequently as every 3 months.